roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut in Training Ch.
-06 ****** bydlsloan© She pulled down her leggings and poured some of the lube in her hand and rubbed it into her ass and pussy, driving her fingers inside herself, wanting to do more, but forcing herself to stop.
+She pulled down her leggings and poured some of the lube in her hand and rubbed it into her ass and pussy, driving her fingers inside herself, wanting to do more, but forcing herself to stop.
 She covered the dildo in lube as well and gently slid the oversized dick into her pussy.
 It filled her nicely.
 Then, she coated the short black butt plug and gently inserted that into her tight ass.
 It was the first time she had done so, but she was pretty sure the guys would get the message.
 They had been patient and waited long enough.
 If they wanted her ass, it was theirs to take.
 Prepping it with lube and a butt plug seemed both prudent and a good way of communicating.
 She wanted her display and her body to do the talking this morning.

  She pulled her leggings back up, noting how the wetness between her legs quickly soaked through.
 With two of her holes already filled, she filled the third with a bright red ball gag that matched the color of her heels.